rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-09-rust-leads-summit.md

 [^employer]: Tyler Mandry is employed by Google.

-[^travel]: This year, we relied on employer- and self-sponsored travel; in future events, we would love to offer sponorships to those who need it.
+[^travel]: This year, we relied on employer- and self-sponsored travel; in future events, we would love to offer sponsorships to those who need it.

 [Project Goals]: https://github.com/rust-lang/rfcs/pull/3614